 The ETC Advisory Council (EARCOS Teachers Conference) now includes faculty representation from all countries in East Asia region.
 The ETC Advisory Council continues to advise on the conference theme, venue, city, hotel, registration, daily professional and social programs, speakers - keynote, plenary and teacher workshops – and conference evaluation.
 EARCOS has a commitment to seek teacher involvement and schools have supported this involvement.

 Each country in the EARCOS region will have a representative appointed to the ETC Advisory Council.
 One EARCOS region curriculum coordinator shall serve on the ETC Advisory Council.
 The Council meets early in the school year and along with ETC Teacher Representatives at the annual conference.

 All schools in EARCOS region have, at least, school representation and, in some cases, campus representatives.
 The latter depends on the size of the school.
+Also, each school has a designated teacher to represent their school during alternating SENIA (Special Education Network in Asia) strands.
 Know the responsibilities of your teacher representatives.

 - Suggest speakers-keynote and plenary